bloominstituteoftechnology/Sprint-Challenge--Django-I/README.md

 10. Deploy! `git push heroku master`

-Once you've got it deployed, you'll probably need to run migrations on Heroku (since it's a different database then local).
+Once you've got it deployed, you'll probably need to run migrations on Heroku (since it's using a different database then local).
 You can do this with `heroku run python manage.py migrate`, and in general `heroku run python manage.py` is the way to do all the helpful Django things, just "in production."
 For example, `heroku run python manage.py createsuperuser`